 Lipedema Related Conditions

 Below are conditions that can be confused with lipedema and can affect Lipedema.
-Because there can be so much overlap in appearance and symptoms, only clinicians with the training and experience to diagnose and treat these conditions can differentiate them. *1
+Because there can be so much overlap in appearance and Lipedema symptoms and signs, only clinicians with the training and experience to diagnose and treat these conditions can differentiate them. *1

 |Lymphatic Fluid is created by the pressure difference at tissue level.
 Higher the venous pressure more lymph is created|